Joe White (footballer, born 1999): Hendon

 White rejoined Southern League Premier Division South club Hendon for an undisclosed fee on 8 January 2020.
 The transfer meant White would be playing under manager Lee Allinson, who had managed him during his two loan spells at Biggleswade Town.
 He scored nine times in nine matches before Hendon's season was curtailed because of the COVID-19 pandemic in March 2020.
 After scoring five times in 13 appearances during the opening months of the 2020–21 season, the Southern Football League season was curtailed again because of restrictions associated with the COVID-19 pandemic.
 White signed a new one-year contract with Hendon on 6 May 2021, scoring 18 times in 35 appearances during the 2021–22 season.

 He was made captain during Hendon's 2022–23 season and finished as the club's top goalscorer with 17 goals in 47 appearances.
 White signed a new one-year contract with the club on 4 May 2023 and was utilised in an attacking midfield role during the 2023–24 season, scoring 14 goals in 49 appearances.
 He departed Hendon on 12 December 2024, exercising a clause in his contract that permitted him to leave following the departure of manager Lee Allinson.

 Hemel Hempstead Town

 A day after leaving Hendon, White signed for National League South club Hemel Hempstead Town, once again reuniting with manager Allinson.
+Over two seasons, he made 55 appearances and scored 12 goals from midfield before departing at the end of the 2025–26 season.